LIVE ONLINE VOICE LESSONS AVAILABLE

 When not busy performing in the Seattle area or beyond, Carolena teaches in the Carolena Mátus Voice Studio, lending her 40+ year vocal expertise to beginning students in private weekly voice lessons, encouraging their talent and musical self-confidence to grow in a safe, supportive environment.
 She also teaches singers with more experience who have either hit plateaus or who have sustained vocal injury due to lack of proper training, including actively performing professional singers, musicians and actors in a variety of genres.

 While residing in Washington State, Carolena has worked with students in private sessions from the areas of Ocean Shores, Centralia, Shelton, the Hood Canal (Union), Olympia, Lacey, Tumwater, DuPont, Steilacoom, JBLM, Lakewood, University Place, Tacoma, Gig Harbor, Federal Way, Poulsbo, Issaquah, Mukilteo, Kent, Lynnwood, Renton, and Seattle.
-Carolena also teaches online voice lessons across the U.S., via Zoom and FaceTime, to students as far away as N. Carolina, Chicago, Arizona, the San Francisco Bay Area, Michigan, Texas, Maryland, Florida, Washington, D.C., Portland and New York City.
+Carolena also teaches online voice lessons across the U.S., via Zoom and FaceTime, to students as far away as N. Carolina, Chicago, Arizona, the San Francisco Bay Area, Michigan, Texas, Maryland, Florida, Virginia, Washington, D.C., Oregon, Hawaii, New York City, Seoul, South Korea, and Milan, Italy.